Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 which can easily be on the order of several meters \cite{yang_broadband_MZI_2014}.
 Thus, the footprint of the original tandem phase modulator isolator is dominated by the length of the delay line, e.g. $L\approx L_d \sim 1/\Omega$.
 The observation that $L_d \geq L_m$, leads to a constraint on the modulation strength of

 which implies that the tandem phase modulator isolator should also be able to operate in a regime with stronger modulation.
-Even though the tandem phase modulator isolator design works in the strong modulation strength regime, increasing the modulation strength alone is not sufficient to reduce the footprint from the condition defined in~\cite{doerr_optical_2011}, since the length of the device is dominated by the length of the delay line.
-However, one modification to make the device more compact is to adjust the phase difference $\theta$ between two modulation segments such that the device needs a longer modulation length $L_m^\prime = L_m/\sin(\theta)$ but a shorter delay line length $L_d^\prime = 2 (1 - \theta/\pi) L_d$, as demonstrated in \cite{lin_compact_2019}.
-In this case, the total length can be approximated as:
+However, increasing the modulation strength alone is not sufficient to reduce the total length of the device, which is dominated by the length of the delay line given in (\ref{eqn:tandem_Ld}).
+One modification to make the device more compact is to adjust the phase difference $\theta$ between two modulation segments such that the device needs a longer modulation length $L_m^\prime = L_m/\sin(\theta)$ but a shorter delay line length $L_d^\prime = 2 (1 - \theta/\pi) L_d$, as demonstrated in \cite{lin_compact_2019}.
+In this modified design, the total length can be approximated as

-In this case, which we refer to as the \textit{short delay line configuration}, both the large modulation strength and the high modulation frequency can contribute to reducing the footprint.
+In this design, which we refer to as the \textit{short delay line} configuration, both the large modulation strength and the high modulation frequency can contribute to reducing the required length of the modulators.